Am I eligible for a placement in Switzerland?

 Every year there are approximately 10-20 posts available in Switzerland.
 We have posts in both French- and German-speaking parts of the country.

-Places are extremely competitive and we usually give priority to candidates able to demonstrate significant teaching experience.
+Places are competitive, and we usually give priority to candidates who are able to demonstrate significant teaching experience.

 What type of institution will I be working in?